edenian-prince/phylo-kernel-public/README.md

 ```

 ## Overview
-This repository contains code and data associated with the above manuscript.
+This repository contains code and data associated with this manuscript.
+To improve readibility and reuse of our code, we have splitted the different analyses in individual scripts.